JUDEELRICA/alx-low_level_programming/0x03-debugging/README.md

-code prints out the largest of three integers
+code that tests function that prints if integer is positive or negative